Bodi accused of shooting at UZ polls candidate

 Abdur Rahman Bodi, former lawmaker of Cox's Bazar-4 (Ukhiya-Teknaf), has been accused of shooting at a chairman aspirant in the upcoming Teknaf Upazila Parishad polls.

-The incident allegedly took place in Moheshkhali Para area of Whykong union last night.
+The incident allegedly took place in Moheshkhali Para area of Whykong union on Thursday night.

-"Last night (Thursday), I went to meet the leaders and activists of Jubo League and Chhatra League of Whykong union.
-Suddenly, Bodi arrived in a white car with the sticker of his wife -- current lawmaker of Cox's Bazar-4 Shaheen Akhtar -- and fired two rounds at me.
+"Last night [Thursday], I went to meet the leaders and activists of Jubo League and Chhatra League of Whykong union.
+Suddenly, Bodi arrived in a white car with the sticker of a parliament member and fired two rounds at me.
 Another chairman candidate, Zafar Alam, was with him at that time," he claimed.
+Mentionable, Bodi's wife is the current lawmaker of Cox's Bazar-4.

 "The bullet did not hit me.
 I immediately called the emergency service number 999 and informed the matter.
 I managed to return safely after police arrived at the scene," he added.